Muszic/SMTP-Email-Server/README.md

 - User authentication system with registration and login
 - Personal mailbox access for registered users
 - Email sending and reading with a modern graphical interface
+- **SQLite database storage for emails** with backward compatibility for file-based storage
+- **Email deletion functionality** for managing inbox contents

 ## Components